opensearch-project/documentation-website/_dashboards/workspace/workspace.md

   features: ["use-case-analytics"],
 }
 ```

-The above object defines a workspace named `Observability team` created with `observability` features by specifying the use case `use-case-observability`.
-A use case maps to multiple predefined OSD features, only the defined features will be available within the workspace.
-Use case strings are predefined, there are five types of use cases, except `use-case-all` which all features are available, the other four types of use cases have predefined curated features:
+{% include copy-curl.html %}

+The configuration creates an analytics team created with the `use-case-observability` feature set.
+Use cases map to specific OpenSearch Dashboards feature groups, limiting functionality to the defined set within each workspace.

+Predefined use case options:

-1. `use-case-observability`
+- `use-case-observability`
-2. `use-case-security-analytics`
+- `use-case-security-analytics`
-3. `use-case-search`
+- `use-case-search`
-4. `use-case-essentials`
+- `use-case-essentials`
-5. `use-case-all`
+- `use-case-all`

+---

-## Associate saved objects with workspaces
+## Associating saved objects with workspaces

-Saved objects, such as dashboards, visualizations, and index patterns, form the backbone of data visualization and analysis in OpenSearch Dashboards.
+Saved objects in OpenSearch Dashboards, such as dashboards, visualizations, and index patterns, can be associated with specifif workspaces, improviing organization and accessibility as the volume of objects grows.
-However, as the volume of saved objects grows, keeping them organized becomes increasingly challenging.
-Grouping saved objects into distinct workspaces, each serving a specific purpose or team.
-This association simplifies finding and accessing relevant saved objects.

-A new attribute, `workspaces`, is being added to saved objects which type is an array of string.
-A saved object can be associated with one or multiple workspaces.
-Saved objects (dashboards, visualizations, etc.) will only appear in their associated workspaces.
+The `workspaces` attribute, an array of strings, is added to saved objects to be linked with one or more workspaces.
+As a result, saved objects such as dashboards and visualizations are only accessible within their designated workspaces.

-The following example shows the dashboard object is associated with workspace which id is `M5NqCu`
+The following saved object shows a dashboard object associated with the workspace by `M5NqCu`:

 ```typescript
 {
   type: "dashboard",